 The Group continues to report under the National Greenhouse and Energy Reporting (NGER) Act 2009.
-Diesel combustion is the Group's single largest source of greenhouse gas emissions.
+Diesel consumption is the Group's single largest source of greenhouse gas emissions as its combusted in vehicles and power generators.

 PROCEEDINGS ON BEHALF OF THE COMPANY